Advanced Academics and Talent Development

 - Get Ready for College: Up to $1000 is available to students on free/reduced lunch in grades 3-11 to take one summer enrichment class or camp.

-- North Suburban Summer Academy: Summer Academy is a 2 ½ week program that takes place in June for students in grades 1-11.
+- North Suburban Summer Academy: Summer Academy is a 3 week program that takes place in June for students in grades 1-11.
 The academy was created through a partnership between 12 Minnesota school districts, including Roseville Area Schools.
-Students must be recommended by their district to attend.
 Registration opens in March.
 Partial scholarships are available.

 - Minnesota Institute for Talented Youth: The Minnesota Institute for Talented Youth offers spring and fall classes for students in grades 1-4 and summer camps for students in grades 4-12.
 Financial aid is available.